TheRobinPk/space_collector/README.md

 - When a unit is touched by a high energy attack
   - Must return to its base to be repaired
     - Attacker can't attack
-    - Explorators can't use their radar
+    - Explorators can't use their radar to see enemy spaceships
     - Collectors can't collect planets, they loose the collected planets (left in place)
 - When a team has collected all its planets, the game stops
 - When the game ran 5 minutes, the game stops